lucasmoten/coinkite-docs/coldcard/hsm/users.md

 Full code for the PBKDF2 step can be found in [hash_password() in ckcc/client.py](https://github.com/Coldcard/ckcc-protocol/blob/master/ckcc/client.py) and HMAC step in [user_auth() in cli.py](https://github.com/Coldcard/ckcc-protocol/blob/master/ckcc/cli.py)

-## Spending Rules

-The HSM policy is established by a simple JSON file, which states the rules for which spending transactions should be signed automatically by the Coldcard.
-It is uploaded to the Coldcard, which renders summary of the policy for you to approve on-screen.

-The file has two parts: global settings and a number of "rules".